 RBI Bonds

 Issued by the Government of India, RBI Bonds are one of the most secure bonds to invest in.
-Investors can purchase RBI Bonds from the 12 nationalized banks and 4 private banks – HDFC Bank, ICICI Bank, IDBI Bank, Axis Bank, and Stock Holding Corporation of India Limited.
+Investors can purchase RBI Bonds from 12 nationalized banks and 4 private banks, which are HDFC Bank, ICICI Bank, IDBI Bank, Axis Bank, and Stock Holding Corporation of India Limited.

 Eligibility to invest in RBI Bonds

-- The investor could be an individual, joint holdings, and Hindu undivided family.
+- The investor could be an individual, joint holding or Hindu undivided family.

 - One can invest in the bond in his/her name or on behalf of a minor’s name.